Wednesday, February 29, 2012

 DPA 603: Visual Foundations of Digital

-Description: Extends the
+Production II Description: Extends the

 foundation visual principles underlying computer graphics production, begun in